Planning for college

 New England students are eligible for a tuition discount through the New England Board of Higher Education’s Tuition Break program if they enroll in an approved major that is not offered by the public colleges and universities in their home state.

 Army ROTC, Air Force ROTC, Navy ROTC programs offer merit-based scholarships and that can pay up to the full cost of tuition for students who complete military service after graduating.
 The Coast Guard also has a scholarship program for students who serve in the Coast Guard after graduating.

 AmeriCorps is a civil society program supported by the U.S. federal government, foundations, corporations, and other donors engaging adults in public service work.
 Participants receive funds that can be used for tuition expenses or college loan forgiveness upon completion of the program.

-Teachers that complete a Teach for America program may qualify for national and regional scholarship and grants.
+Teachers who complete a Teach for America program may qualify for national and regional scholarships and grants.

 City Year alumni are eligible to apply for an exclusive pool of over $3 million in scholarships.

 New Hampshire has many apprenticeship opportunities that compensate students as they learn a skill or trade.
 Visit ApprenticeshipNH‘s website to find a program near you.
 The US Department of Labor also has a website specifically for students seeking apprenticeships.